-The shooting sports director shall hold a current NCS shooting sports certification.
-In addition, the shooting sports director shall have current NRA or USAA/NFAA certifications as an instructor or coach in each discipline that he or she supervises (rifle, including pellet and BB guns; muzzle loading; shotgun; pistol; and/or archery).
+A shooting sports director shall hold a current NCS shooting sports certification.
+In addition, the shooting sports director shall have current NRA certifications as an instructor in each discipline supervised (rifle, including pellet and BB guns; muzzle loading; shotgun; and/or pistol).
 A camp may use multiple shooting sports directors to meet this requirement.
 The camp staff plan shall detail which NCS shooting sports director supervises which programs and this shall be made available to the camp assessment team.
+A waiver by rule is available under the conditions set forth in Specific Requirement A.4.
+An NCS shooting sports director may also serve as a range supervisor if they are physically present on the range and have a current NRA instructor card for the firearms being used.